Vectorworks/developer-scripting/Function Reference/Functions/vstGetPickObject.md

 # vstGetPickObject

 ## Description
-Looks like this is the same as [[VS:PickObject]], except that it works inside an event-enabled tool loop.
+Looks like this is the same as [PickObject](PickObject.md), except that it works inside an event-enabled tool loop.

 ```pascal
 FUNCTION vstGetPickObject() :HANDLE;